For Spring 2022 there are two pass options:

 The cost of the MBTA Semester Pass will be charged to the student’s term bill.
 The payment due date are listed above under Important Dates.
 Please be sure that you understand the payment procedures, as unpaid charges can result in holds that affect important items like your ability to register for courses.

 - MBTA Semester Pass charges are not covered by scholarships or grant aid.

 - If you receive federal loans, please note that this funding can only be applied to your MBTA charge if you fill out the Title IV/Permission to Hold Form.

 - Payments are handled by University Student Financial Services.
 Please review the University Student Financial Services FAQ to learn more about payment methods.
 If you have questions regarding payment procedures after reviewing their FAQ page, please contact them directly at firstname.lastname@example.org or 617-495-2739.

-A: Only Bus and Link passes can be replaced by the MBTA.
+Only Bus and Link passes can be replaced by the MBTA.
 If you lose your Bus or Link pass email email@example.com and they will deactivate your lost pass and order you a replacement one.
-Typically a replacement pass arrives within 2 to 3 business days once ordered.
+This can take a week or more.

 Do you offer a discounted MBTA pass for the summer?